tracypholmes/all-things-advocacy/README.md

 # All Things Advocacy

 Thanks for stopping by!
 This repository will host most (if not all) of the conference talks, presentations, podcasts, or _insert hand wavy gesture here_ that I've given or was a guest of.
 You can find my blog posts in my profile README.
+Note:

+1. Not all of my talks are polished or perfect, but they are representative of _my_ process.
+1. I swear I'm going to write more...I just need a bit more moxie to actually publish.

-  **This absolutely a [WIP], but I'll try to keep it regularly updated (once I determine how I would like to arrange things).**
+  **This and my README are absolutely [WIP], but I'll try my best to keep it regularly updated (once I determine how I would like to arrange things).**

  <!--Want me to speak at your event?
 You can contact me here
  INSERT GOOGLE FORM OR WHATEVS HERE